 Even at individual team level, teams have started entering constructive partnerships with brands in the country that take shape in form of shirt sponsorships and deals.

 Season 10 champions Nshera FC are in partnership with Freeman Movers (a transport company offering relocation services to individuals and companies), Kashoro FC have Jumia Party, and SC Shimba have Haiba Events.
-Season 7 champions Kabali have NewRich, Omujuma have Campus Bee while Bweras FC have Jumia among others.
+Season 7 champions Kabali have NewRich Media, TY Omujuma have Campus Bee while Bweras FC have Jumia among others.

 Because of the longevity and the magnitude of the league, teams are faced with commitments of ensuring that their team image reflects the status of the league.
 Some have gone ahead to even facilitate members among them to maintain dedicated team social media channels that they use to stream out team information and news.